Scam Email at Northwestern

 Email scams and malicious email, sometimes called phishing, are types of electronic fraud commonly carried out through requests to gather personal information.
 These types of emails appear to come from reliable sources like Northwestern or your banking institution, and often contain urgent requests that require the recipient to provide personally identifiable information―passwords, credit card account numbers, and Social Security Numbers―by either replying to the email directly, or by entering this information on a bogus Web site.

-NUIT is providing you with a central location of scam emails that are received by the University.
+Northwestern IT is providing you with a central location of scam emails that are received by the University.
 If you are unsure about the legitimacy of an email, compare it to the recent list of attempts at Northwestern.
 If it is not listed, immediately forward the complete message with email message headers to email@example.com.

 Northwestern's Email Defense